Statistical Review Country Transition Tracker

 Variable Energy Transition Progress

-Summarising data from across 2017 to 2022 for just 21 (collectively responsible for 80% of total global energy consumption) of the 80 countries featured in the Statistical Review, it is apparent that progress across the six areas assessed is highly varied.
-The extent to which how relatively advanced a country is in its progress is reflected by how green its ratings are.
+Summarising data from across 2017 to 2023 for just 21 (collectively responsible for 80% of total global energy consumption) of the 80 countries featured in the Statistical Review, it is apparent that progress across the eight areas assessed by the Country Transition Tracker is highly varied.
+The relative advancement of a country’s progress is reflected by how green its ratings are.
 The highest area of lag is in contribution of renewable energy to the total energy mix which is particularly reflected in decarbonisation of the power sector.
-The most advanced region on these metrics is Europe alongwith Brazil.
+The most advanced countries on these metrics are Brazil and Western Europe: France, UK, Germany and Spain.

 Heatmap

-This landscape plots the relative positioning of the world’s highest energy consuming countries according to their primary energy intensity (a measure of the total energy used to support economic and social activity), the extent to which renewable energy has penetrated their energy systems, and the change in energy related CO2e emissions (both magnitude and direction) between 2017 and 2022.
+This landscape plots the relative positioning of the world’s highest energy consuming countries according to their primary energy intensity (a measure of the total energy used to support economic and social activity), the extent to which renewable energy has penetrated their energy systems, and the change in energy related CO2e emissions (both magnitude and direction) between 2017 and 2023.
 Over time, positive energy transition progress will see nations move down the Y-axis and along the X-axis.
-Although outside of the top 21 energy consuming nations, Iceland is the most advanced country in terms of renewable energy consumption with 84% of total energy consumed coming from sustainable sources, followed by Norway at 72%, and Sweden at 53%.

 Bubble chart